 - A few drops of fish sauce

 These are the foods to be fed for our microbes.
-Wait, we'll show you where the microbes are in a minute.
+We'll show you where the microbes are in a minute.

-After mixing the food, feed them into a container:
+After mixing the food, feed the food into a jar of water:

 The water is where our microbes live.
 In it, we'll hope to cultivate some PSB that hang around there naturally.
 Feed a few spoons of food in.
 More or less is okay.

 You could use de-chlorinated tap water for this.
 Hot spring water, rain water or water from guppy fish ponds also work.

 People have seen different results when using different sources of water.
 For example, spring water yields red PSB whereas rain water sometimes yields green PSB.

 Once you've finished scooping in the food for your little guys and girls, we can let them bathe a little in the sun: